WMS-Ceataec/standardised-vessel-dataset/CONTRIBUTING.md

 2. Clone the forked repository to your local machine.
 3. Create a dedicated branch.
 See branch naming convention below.
 4. Push your code and open a pull request, providing a brief explanation of your changes.
 We follow the Conventional Commits specification for our PR titles.
-Conventional Commits provide a standardized convention for writing commit messages, making it easier to understand the history of your project and automate the versioning process.
+Conventional Commits provide a standardised convention for writing commit messages, making it easier to understand the history of your project and automate the versioning process.

 Here some examples of valid PR titles:
 - `feat(1): add a new epporter`